gotutiyan/gecommon/README.md

 ```

 # Features
-- CachedERRANT: Class to use ERRANT faster by caching.
+- `gecommon.CachedERRANT`: Class to use ERRANT faster by caching.
-- [Parallel](https://github.com/gotutiyan/gecommon#gecommonparallel) ([docs](./docs/parallel.md)): Class to handle parallel and M2 format in the same interface.
+- [gecommon.Parallel](https://github.com/gotutiyan/gecommon#gecommonparallel) ([docs](./docs/parallel.md)): Class to handle parallel and M2 format in the same interface.
+- `gecommon.utils.apply_edits`: A function to apply an errant.edit.Edit sequence to a sentence.

 # Use cases